fac-14/OSCEBossKey/README.md

 ## Instructions to run the program

+**Install Node.js and NPM**
+Follow the instructions in [this article](https://blog.teamtreehouse.com/install-node-js-npm-mac) to complete the installation.

 **Open Terminal and navigate to the folder in which you want to save the repo**

 **Download a local version of the repo**